Wyoming Car Accident Compensation Laws

 Damage Limits

 Like other states, Wyoming has state-imposed time limits on how long you can wait to file a lawsuit.
-These time limits are known as “statutes of limitations” and are longer than in most other states.
-For personal injury, trespass on real property, and damage to personal property, you have up to four years to file a lawsuit.
+These time limits are known as "statutes of limitations" and are longer than in most other states.
+You have up to four years from the accident date to file a lawsuit for personal injury, trespass on real property, and damage to personal property.

-However, if the party at fault for your injuries is a government agent, be certain to file your claim within one year of the car accident -- unless you are under 7 years old, in which case the State of Wyoming knows that you do not have much experience working through the court system, so Wyoming gives you the greater of two years or until your 8th birthday.
-Happy Birthday from Wyoming!
+But, if the party at fault for your car accident injuries is a government agent, be certain to file your claim within one year of the car accident — unless you are under 7 years old.
+In such cases, the state allows you the greater of two years or until your 8th birthday, acknowledging that young children do not have much experience working through the court system.

 Next Steps: Get a Claim Review from a Wyoming Lawyer

-So you made it down Corbet's Couloir without breaking a sweat, but some tourist decided that chains on a convertible would be a good solution and now your beloved SUV needs some T.L.C.
-Though the Cowboy State gives you plenty of time to file a lawsuit in most cases, it can be hard to keep track of all of the evidence necessary to prove fault in a car accident case over time.
-Take a moment to get a claim evaluation from a Wyoming car accident compensation attorney.
+So you made it down Corbet's Couloir without breaking a sweat, but some tourist decided that chains on a convertible would be a good solution.
+Now your beloved SUV needs some T.L.C.
+Though the Cowboy State gives you plenty of time to file a lawsuit in most cases, it can be hard to keep track of all the evidence necessary to prove fault in a car accident case.
+Consider reaching out to a Wyoming car accident attorney for legal advice.

 Was this helpful?